renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/modules.md

 !!! warning
     WebAssembly doesn't allow file access and network access by default.
     Modules can read required files only, but cannot overwrite them.
-    WebAssembly is sandboxed and secure by design, but Trivy modules available in public are not audited for security.
+    WebAssembly is sandboxed and secure by design, but Vul modules available in public are not audited for security.
     You should install and run third-party modules at your own risk even though

-Under the hood Trivy leverages [wazero][wazero] to run WebAssembly modules without CGO.
+Under the hood Vul leverages [wazero][wazero] to run WebAssembly modules without CGO.

 ## Installing a Module
 A module can be installed using the `vul module install` command.
 This command takes an url.
 It will download the module and install it in the module cache.

-Trivy adheres to the XDG specification, so the location depends on whether XDG_DATA_HOME is set.
+Vul adheres to the XDG specification, so the location depends on whether XDG_DATA_HOME is set.
-Trivy will now search XDG_DATA_HOME for the location of the Trivy modules cache.
+Vul will now search XDG_DATA_HOME for the location of the Vul modules cache.
 The preference order is as follows:

 - XDG_DATA_HOME if set and .vul/plugins exists within the XDG_DATA_HOME dir